 2. Futura Robusta

 The Futura Robusta snake plant has gray-green leaves with striped patterns on them, making it a unique choice for a houseplant.
 The short pointy leaves grow in a clump and have a slightly twisted shape.
-While most varieties of snake plants grow to about 35 inches, the Futura Robusta only grows to about 24".
-Like most other sansevieras, this plant does fine in indirect or bright light, and you should be careful of overwatering to avoid root rot.
+While most varieties of snake plants grow to about 35 inches, the Futura Robusta only grows to about 24" inches.

 3. Twisted Sister Snake Plant

 The Twisted Sister snake plant is aptly named, with short curly leaves that grow in a twisty shape.
-This sansevieria plant has bright green and yellow variegated leaves, with silvery-green marks in the center.
-The Twisted Sister has been likened to a bird's nest because of its curly leaves which twist inward like a nest.
-This dwarf variety is tiny compared to the classic snake plant, growing only about a foot tall.
-However, it makes up for its size with its brightly colored and quirky leaves!
+This tiny sansevieria plant has bright green and yellow variegated leaves, with silvery-green marks in the center that'll remind you of big hair bands of the 80s.

 4. Golden Hahnii

-Another dwarf cultivar, this sanseviera has wide leaves with lovely shades of dark green and light yellow.
-These leaves have horizontal stripes running the length of plant for extra decoration.
+Another dwarf cultivar, this sansevieria has wide leaves with lovely shades of dark green and light yellow.
+These leaves have horizontal stripes running the length of the plant for extra decoration.
 The Golden Hahnii has a rosette pattern from above, making it ideal for a coffee table or wide window sill.
-Go with this cutie for a small and resilient addition to your plant collection!

 The Sansevieria Cylindrica 'Boncel' grows extremely tall, spiky green leaves that can be up to 7 feet long!
-Also called the cylindrical snake plant, starfish snasevieria, African spear or Saint Barbara sword, this snake plant variety is native to Angola.
+Also called the cylindrical snake plant or starfish sansevieria, this snake plant variety is native to Angola.
 Along with being very tall, the African spear has gray-green leaves with dark green marks on them and is renowned for its long, flowering stem.

 The Laurentii cultivar is one of the tallest varieties of the snake plant, with long, elegant green and yellow leaves.
 These leaves have striped patterns, with a yellow band running along the length of the plant.
 As with all sansevieria varieties, a loose potting mix is best to allow for drainage, so many plant owners go for an all-purpose cactus potting soil when growing a Laurentii.
 This resilient plant does well in many conditions but prefers enough space to grow nice and tall.

-Mason's congo, or Sansevieria Masoniana F Variegata, is one of the most distinctive and beautiful varieties of the snake plant.
+Sansevieria Masoniana is one of the most distinctive and beautiful varieties of the snake plant.
 Also called the Whale Fin, its long leaf grows in an ovular shape and can be up to 4 feet long, 10" wide.
 There are bright golden stripes on each dark green leaf, making for an interesting and striking plant.
 Make sure to put this snake plant variety in a place where it has room to grow to its full potential!